durrantlab/molmoda-docs/docs/docking/tutorials/td001/index.md

 ### Pose refinement

-After identifying promising poses, further refinement can be performed to improve accuracy.
+After identifying promising poses through the initial docking process, further refinement can be performed to improve the accuracy of these predicted binding modes.
-This step adjusts the ligand's conformation within the pocket for a more precise fit.
+Pose refinement is a crucial step that aims to adjust the ligand's conformation and orientation within the binding pocket to achieve a more precise and energetically favorable fit.
+During the pose refinement process, the ligand's position is fine-tuned while considering the protein environment's influence.
+This involves exploring subtle rotations and translations of the ligand within the pocket and adjusting the ligand's internal torsion angles.
+The goal is to optimize the interactions between the ligand and the surrounding amino acid residues, such as hydrogen bonding, hydrophobic contacts, and electrostatic interactions.

+Pose refinement algorithms often employ more sophisticated scoring functions for various factors, including the protein's flexibility, solvation effects, and entropic contributions.
+These scoring functions evaluate the quality of the refined poses and guide the optimization process toward more energetically favorable and physically realistic binding modes.
+The refinement process can be computationally intensive, especially when considering multiple ligand conformations and protein flexibility.

+The exhaustiveness parameter in MolModa allows users to control the extent of the refinement search.
+Increasing the exhaustiveness value dedicates more computational resources to exploring a larger conformational space and potentially discovering better-refined poses.
+However, this comes at the cost of increased computational time.
-We changed the exhaustiveness to `400` to demonstrate computational tradeoffs.
+In this example, we increased the exhaustiveness to `400` to demonstrate the computational tradeoffs associated with more extensive pose refinement.
+This higher exhaustiveness value enables a more thorough exploration of the ligand's conformational space within the binding pocket, leading to potentially better-refined poses.

 !!! tip